 Finally, if you’d like to tour all of these attractions while simultaneously enjoying a ride, check out the I-Ride Trolley.
 Available daily from 8 a.m. till 10:30 p.m., the trolley has stops all along I-Drive, and pick-ups take place approximately every 20 minutes.
 It’s also highly affordable, priced at just $2 for adults and $1 for kids per ride, or $5 each for an unlimited one-day pass.

 Hotels & Resorts in Orlando’s International Drive Entertainment District

 No matter your budget, chances are you’ll find the perfect accommodations on and around International Drive.
 In fact, the area’s lodging options present as much variety as its attractions, shopping and dining.

 For instance, luxury lovers will be interested in Hilton Orlando.
-Newly renovated, the AAA Four Diamond Award-winning hotel offers all the stylish amenities travelers have come to expect from the world-renowned brand, as well as temperature-controlled swimming pools, a waterslide and a lazy river.
+Recently renovated, the AAA Four Diamond hotel offers all the stylish amenities travelers have come to expect from the world-renowned brand, as well as temperature-controlled swimming pools, a waterslide and a lazy river.

 Also AAA Four Diamond-rated, Hyatt Regency Orlando features spacious guestrooms and accommodations, pristine swimming pools and a 24-hour fitness center.
 If you're seeking the ultimate in tranquility, the onsite spa offers many paths to complete relaxation.